 Though this winter has been relatively mild across the US, historically, frigid New England winters have put significant pressure on the region’s natural gas pricing and infrastructure.
 As regulatory delays and grassroots opposition prevent new natural gas infrastructure from bringing incremental supply to New England, LNG imports are increasingly a topic of discussion.
 Though most New England states are focused on bringing less gas into the region, they are also equally committed to reducing their carbon footprint.
-Could LNG imports (specifically imports from US export facilities) be the answer for reducing the region’s carbon footprint?
+Could LNG imports (specifically imports from US export facilities) be the answer to reducing the region’s carbon footprint?

 The US has an abundance of LNG export facilities located on the Gulf Coast, with dozens of additional terminals planned in the Wave 2 LNG build-out.
 Unfortunately, LNG cannot be shipped between US facilities due to limitations in place via the Jones Act.
 BTU has written about the impact of the Jones Act in a previous Energy Market Commentary.
 In brief, the Jones Act stipulates that goods transported between US ports must be transported on ships owned by US citizens, built in the US, and operated by US citizens (or permanent residents).
 No LNG carriers in service are compliant with the Jones Act.
 But what if the Jones Act was repealed?
 Could that help New England meet its greenhouse gas emissions goals?